-- A.1 A Traditional Council may request members of the Traditional community or any section of the members of the Traditional community to make any voluntary contribution to the Traditional community account. - A.2 In order for a Traditional Council to request voluntary contributions, the Traditional Council must first comply with the following: - (a) identify a need for a particular project; - (b) develop a cost implication of the project; - (c) deliberate on the advantages and disadvantages of the project and resolve on it; and - (d) prepare a calculation of each member's contribution to be able to realize the objectives of the project; - A.3 After consulting with the district co-ordinator convene a special community meeting convened specifically for passing a resolution approving the request for members to make voluntary contributions. - A.4 A Traditional Council must, at a meeting observed by the officer responsible for Traditional Leadership, brief members of the community as to the need and such aspects referred to in sub-regulation A.2 above. - A.5 A Traditional community must after being briefed by the Traditional Council pass a resolution approving the request for voluntary contributions and the amount contributable by each member of the Traditional community. - A.6 A Traditional Council must submit a request to the Head of Department to approve a resolution requesting voluntary contribution. - A.7 The Head of Department must after receipt of a request consider and respond to the Traditional Council concerned in writing. - A.8 A member of a Traditional community may not be subjected to any form of prejudice on account of his or her failure to pay to the Traditional Council a voluntary contribution contemplated in sub-regulation A.1 hereof.
+- A.1 A traditional council may request members of the traditional community or any section of the members of the traditional community to make any voluntary contribution to the traditional community account. - A.2 In order for a traditional council to request voluntary contributions, the traditional council must first comply with the following: - (a) identify a need for a particular project; - (b) develop a cost implication of the project; - (c) deliberate on the advantages and disadvantages of the project and resolve on it; and - (d) prepare a calculation of each member's contribution to be able to realize the objectives of the project; - A.3 After consulting with the district co-ordinator convene a special community meeting convened specifically for passing a resolution approving the request for members to make voluntary contributions. - A.4 A traditional council must, at a meeting observed by the officer responsible for traditional leadership, brief members of the community as to the need and such aspects referred to in sub-regulation A.2 above. - A.5 A traditional community must after being briefed by the traditional council pass a resolution approving the request for voluntary contributions and the amount contributable by each member of the traditional community. - A.6 A traditional council must submit a request to the Premier to approve a resolution requesting voluntary contribution. - A.7 The Premier must after receipt of a request consider and respond to the traditional council concerned in writing. - A.8 A member of a traditional community may not be subjected to any form of prejudice on account of his or her failure to pay to the traditional council a voluntary contribution contemplated in sub-regulation A.1 hereof.